 In 1976 Haxton used some of his film set materials to make photographic diptychs.
 He wanted, as in the single screen films, to make photographic works that referred to themselves and their own fundamental nature.
 He saw photographic backdrop paper and light useful for the execution of this concept.

 Haxton’s photographic works were first shown in a Solo exhibition at Sonnabend Paris, 1978.
-In the 1980’s the photographs were shown at Sonnabend New York, The Whitney Biennial, and at various other venues in the US and Europe.
+In the 1980’s the photographic works were shown at Sonnabend New York, The Whitney Biennial, and at various other venues in the US and Europe.

-Haxton concentrated on his professorial duties during the nineties.
-He returned to showing his photographic work in 2003.
-His most recent Solo exhibition was at Gavlak Gallery in Palm Beach Florida, November 2012.
-In 2012 his film “Painting Room Lights” was included in a semi permanent exhibition titled “Watch This!
+In February of 2018 Haxton presented an evening of films at the Pompidou Center in Paris.
+In May of 2018 the Pompidou Center opened Kanal Pompidou in Brussels.
+An exhibition within the museum titled “The Site of Film” included sixteen of Haxton’s films.
+His most recent Solo exhibition was at Gavlak Gallery in Los Angles, April 2015.
+In 2012 his film “Painting Room Lights” was included in an exhibition titled “Watch This!
 New Directions in the Art of the Moving Image” at the Smithsonian American Art Museum.
 In 1978 the Whitney presented a two-person exhibition of photographs by Jan Groover and David Haxton.
-His films are included in the permanent collection of the MoMA.
 In 1978 he was featured in MoMA’s Cineprobe series.
-Selected other collections include: The Indianapolis Museum of Art, Albright Knox Gallery, National Gallery of Art, Canberra,Australia, Maslow Collection in Scranton, Pa., Denver Museum of Art, and the Chicago Art Institute.
+Selected collections include: Pompidou, Paris, SFMOMA, San Fransisco, Smithsonian American Art Museum, Washington, D.C.
+The Whitney Museum of American Art, New York, The Indianapolis Museum of Art, Albright Knox Gallery, National Gallery of Art, Canberra,Australia, MoMA, New York, Maslow Collection in Scranton, Pa., Denver Museum of Art, and the Chicago Art Institute.